GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 * The **Mouse and keyboard** icon will display a list of all the valid hotkeys for the currently selected control style and are primarily used to drive the camera.
   Common keyboard shortcuts are also described in the keyboard shortcuts section in the settings menu.

+.. only:: internal

+   * The **Copy camera params** and **paste camera params** allow the camera position to be saved and restored.
+This can be helpful to return to a point of interest in a scene later.

 * The **Projection** combo box allows selection of the projection mode, switching between perspective and orthographic viewing modes.
 The default is perspective.